corlic29/lbsa/docs/External_hologram.md

 The loaded hologram list contains all of the loaded holograms.
 The hologram is enabled by double-clicking.
 This will display the chosen hologram in the external hologram axes beneath.
-The “Add to SLM” checkbox determines if the hologram will be taken into account when calculating the final hologram displayed on the SLM.
+The `Add to SLM` checkbox determines if the hologram will be taken into account when calculating the final hologram displayed on the SLM.